KEVIN PARTON, CFP®, Executive Financial Consultant, Parton Group IG Private Wealth Management

 Kevin Parton is not afraid of complexity.
 In fact, he embraces it, and Kevin’s propensity for the complex helps him guide clients through territory where some Advisors are hesitant to go.
 However, when it comes to how he leads his practice and lives his life, Kevin firmly believes in a few simple tenets: financial planning should be accessible to everyone; financial confidence lets you enjoy all other aspects of your life; and family is everything.

-Family and relationships are key reasons Kevin became a certified financial planner and today leads a successful practice at IG Private Wealth Management.
+Family and relationships are key reasons Kevin became a CERTIFIED FINANCIAL PLANNER professional and today leads a successful practice at IG Private Wealth Management.

 When Kevin was 21, his friend’s father, a Financial Advisor, offered him a job in the finance industry.
 Kevin joined part-time and this opportunity provided him the valuable insight into the importance of communication and care in building long-lasting relationships with both your team and clients.

 One of his roles was to gather clients’ financial information and turn it into visually impactful, clear, and meaningful presentations.
 “That was my first foray into finance, helping provide better value to clients through data communicated clearly.”
 The ability to distill complex information into a clear and understandable strategy for clients is a skill that has stuck with Kevin throughout his career.

 That first experience confirmed that his future was, indeed, in the finance industry.
 So, at the young age of 22, he dove right in to gain real-time experience right away.
 “I was acutely focused on getting an academic education within the financial world.
 I wanted to get as much accreditation within the industry as I could to demonstrate that I’m very much passionate about this.”